tuetschek/ratpred/USAGE.md

     Please see the [create_v3.py](experiments/input/create_v3.py) code
     and adjust paths as necessary before running it (paths to the source dataset, additional data for synthesis, and converted data storage are hardcoded!)

+#### E2E data ####

+* The [E2E Challenge](https://arxiv.org/abs/1901.07931) quality human ranking was used for ranking experiments.
+The data can be downloaded [here from Github](https://github.com/tuetschek/e2e-eval).
+   * Get the [human_ratings/quality.csv](https://github.com/tuetschek/e2e-eval/raw/master/human_ratings/quality.csv) file, this is the source for conversion in our experiments.
+Download it into a [experiments/input/nlg-datasets](experiments/input/nlg-datasets) directory.

+* Preprocessing and data synthesis is controlled by the [create_v4.py](experiments/input/create_v4.py) script, which calls the [data conversion](experiments/input/convert_e2e.py) in all needed configurations.
+This script must be adjusted before running -- a lot of things are hardcoded!

+#### Experiment management ####

 * There is a basic experiment management system in the [Makefile](experiments/Makefile).
     Note that it contains our site-specific code and needs to be adjusted before use.
 Learn